meteor199/electron-startup-time-test/README.md

-electron startup time test
+# electron startup time test

+It has been resolved due to the following reasons:

+- run electron 32x on windows x64,startup time + 5s
+- qihoo 360,startup time +3s

-# BrowserWindow.loadFile time
+## BrowserWindow.loadFile time

 **env**